TralahM/py-equity-jenga-api/docs/getting_started.rst

 Creating JengaRequest objects
 +++++++++++++++++++++++++++++++
-By Design all API classes provided inherit from the `equity_jenga.api.auth.JengaAuth` class which takes the following parameters:
+By Design all API classes provided inherit from the `equity_jenga.api.auth.JengaAPI` class which takes the following parameters: